withinJoel/Elsa/Documentation/Syntax.md

 * `echo` - To display something on the terminal
 * `ver` or `version` - To display the version of the Web shell
 * `developer` or `dev` - To know about the developer.
+* `help` - To get a list of all the supported commands.

 # Features
 * `createqr:` - To create a qr code using the link. example `createqr:https://www.fb.com`